JoyceObialor/JoyceObialor/README.md

 ---
 ## Mission
 I promote the power of data to drive innovation, impact, and informed decision-making across organizations, businesses, school and health sector.
-My goal is to turn data into actionable insights that inspire growth, empower others and give value.
+My goal is to turn data into actionable insights that instimulate growth, empower others and give value.

 ---
 ## About Me

-I am a passionate Data Analyst with a background in Business education (Accounting), driven by a strong desire to uncover insights and deliver data-driven solutions that enhance business growth and organizational performance.
-I enjoy merging bussiness insight, finacial insight and analytical thinking to solve complex problems and create impact across diffierent sectors.
+I am a passionate Data Analyst with a background in Business Education (Accounting), driven by a strong desire to uncover insights and deliver data-driven solutions that enhance business growth and organizational performance.
+I enjoy merging business insight, financial understanding, and analytical thinking to solve complex problems and create impact across different sectors.

-I help in telling data story, transforming data into clear, actionable insights that guide decisions and drive meaningful change.
-My technical toolkit includes Power BI, and  Microsoft tools (Excel, PowerPoint, Word) and Google Sheets, which I use to analyze, visualize, and communicate findings effectively.
+I help transform data into clear, actionable insights that guide decisions and drive meaningful change.
+My technical toolkit includes Power BI, Microsoft tools (Excel, PowerPoint, Word), SQL, Python and Google Sheets, which I use to analyze, visualize, and communicate findings effectively.

 Beyond analytics, I value collaboration and community impact.
-I love engaging with like-minded professionals, volunteering, teaching academic research writing and contributing to projects that use data to foster in growth in this evolving digital era.
+I enjoy engaging with like-minded professionals, volunteering, teaching academic research writing, and contributing to projects that use data to foster growth in this evolving digital era.

-I'm continously learning and improving my skills to drive change and make measurable impact not on only the data field but acrross diferent sphere of life.
+I am continuously learning and improving my skills to drive change and make measurable impact not only in the data field but across different spheres of life.

 ---
 ## Techical Skills